Tramways in Adelaide: Synopsis

-Horse trams
+Horse tramways

 In early 1855, less than twenty years after the colony was founded, South Australia's first horse tram began operating between Goolwa and Port Elliot on the Fleurieu Peninsula.
 Just over twenty years later Adelaide became the first city in Australia to introduce horse trams, and eventually the last to discard them for more modern public transport.
 Although two trials of street level trains were run, the state of Adelaide's streets, with mud in winter and dust in summer, led to the decision that they would not be reliable.

 Sir Edwin Smith and William Buik, both prominent in Kensington and Norwood Corporation then Adelaide City Council (and both later mayors of Adelaide), spent some time inspecting European tramways during the 1870s.
 They were impressed with horse tram systems and, on returning to Adelaide, they promoted the concept leading to a prospectus being issued for the Adelaide and Suburban Tramway Co (A&ST).
 Private commercial interests lobbied government for legislative support, over Adelaide council's objections related to licensing and control.
 As a result, the Government of South Australia passed an 1876 private act, authorising construction of Adelaide's first horse tram network.
 It was scheduled for completion within two years, with 10.8 mi of lines from Adelaide's city-centre to the suburbs of Kensington and North Adelaide.
 Completed in May 1878, services began in June from Adelaide to Kensington Park with trams imported from John Stephenson Co of New York, United States.

 Until 1907, all horse tram operations were by private companies, with the government passing legislation authorising line construction.
 Growth of the network and rolling stock was driven largely by commercial considerations.
 On the opening day, the newly founded A&ST began with six trams, expanding to 90 trams and 650 horses by 1907 with its own tram manufacturing facility at Kensington.

 A Private act, passed in September 1881, allowed the construction of more private horse tramways and additional acts were passed authorising more line construction and services by more companies.
 Most of the companies operated double-decker tram, although some were single level cabs with many built by John Stephenson Co, Duncan & Fraser of Adelaide, and from 1897 by the A&ST at Kensington.
 The trams ran at an average speed of 5 mi/h, usually two horses pulling each tram from a pool of four to ten.

-Horse tram network

 Various companies expanded the network from its initial line to Kensington, with eleven companies operating within six years, three more having already failed before constructing tracks.
 The Adelaide to North Adelaide line opened in December 1878, a separate one from Port Adelaide to Albert Park in 1879, Adelaide to Mitcham and Hindmarsh in 1881, Walkerville 1882, Burnside, Prospect, Nailsworth and Enfield in 1883, and Maylands in 1892.
 Various streets were widened especially for the tram lines including Brougham Place, North Adelaide by 10 ft and Prospect Road to a total width of 60 ft.